hashicorp/terraform-website/content/source/docs/enterprise/private/gcp-setup-guide.html.md

 ## Infrastructure Requirements

-Depending on the chosen [operational mode](https://www.terraform.io/docs/enterprise/private/preflight-installer.html#operational-mode-decision), the infrastructure requirements for PTFE range from a single Cloud Compute VM instance for demo installations to multiple instances connected to Cloud SQL, Cloud Storage, and an external Vault cluster for a stateless production installation.
+-> **Note:** This reference architecture focuses on the _Production - External Services_ operational mode.

-This reference architecture focuses on the “Production - External Services” operational mode.
+Depending on the chosen [operational mode](https://www.terraform.io/docs/enterprise/private/preflight-installer.html#operational-mode-decision), the infrastructure requirements for PTFE range from a single Cloud Compute VM instance for demo installations to multiple instances connected to Cloud SQL and for a stateless production installation.

 The following table provides high-level server guidelines.
 Of particular note is the strong recommendation to avoid non-fixed performance CPUs,